squillero/python-accelerated/README.md

 > **Copyright (c) 2021 [Giovanni Squillero](https://squillero.github.io/) <[squillero@polito.it](mailto:squillero@polito.it)**>
-Copying and distributing these files for classroom use are permitted under certain conditions, see [LICENSE](./LICENSE.md) for details.
+Copying and distributing these files are permitted under certain conditions, see [LICENSE](./LICENSE.md) for details.